Myles215/DistributedSystems/README.txt

 Test Methodology:
     To run all automated tests do './gradlew test'

+    Test Harness
+    - I use a number of test harness members
+    - These include MockServers and clients that extend threads, allowing them to be run in the background while actual components are tested

     Aggregation server
     - Testing interaction of one or multiple clients with Aggregation server
     - on restart do temporary files get loaded to data